garys-esri/geodev-dc-labs/runtime-workshop/exercises/Java/Exercise 3 Operational Layers.md

     sceneView.setViewpoint(new Viewpoint(sceneLayer.getFullExtent()));
     ```

 1. Compile and run your app.
-Verify that when you switch to 3D, the scene displays Washington, D.C., with the red triangles representing crime incidents:
+Verify that when you switch to 3D, the scene displays the 3D features from the scene layer:

     ![Scene layer on a 3D scene](06-scene-layer.jpg)

-1. Remember in [Exercise 2](Exercise 2 Zoom Buttons.md#zoom-in-and-out-on-the-map-and-the-scene) when you manipulated a `Camera` to zoom in and out?
+1. Remember in [Exercise 2](Exercise%202%20Zoom%20Buttons.md#zoom-in-and-out-on-the-map-and-the-scene) when you manipulated a `Camera` to zoom in and out?
 Here we will also use a `Camera`, but this time we will rotate the camera to provide an oblique view of the scene.
 We will focus the rotation on the current viewpoint's target point.
 The `Camera.rotateAround` method lets us specify a change in heading, pitch, and roll; let's change the heading by 45 degrees and the pitch by 65 degrees.
 After `rotateAround`, we will give the rotated `Camera` to the `SceneView`.
 Here is the code to insert immediately after the previous step:

     ```
     Viewpoint viewpoint = sceneView.getCurrentViewpoint(Viewpoint.Type.CENTER_AND_SCALE);